-Base Inform e Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best Table Name Reference Item Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis. data for the WAP calculation.
-A planned completion date for these software changes has not been finalised. schedules and actual deliveries for all our shippers and services.
+Base Inforn nation Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best Table Name Reference Item Actual / Estimate SOULCE Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis. captures the relevant data for the WAP calculation.
+A planned completion date for these software changes has not been finalised. amounts, pipeline schedules and actual deliveries for all our shippers and services.
 Currently there is no report in place in PypIT that provides the data in a way to be used to calculate the WAP.
 VicHub is required to manually extract the relevant information to be used in the calculations and include/exclude components in the calculations based on the assumptions associated with Table 5.1.
-Due to the recategorisation / split out of the raw data from the report and the calculation of the weighted average prices based on these manually adjusted figures, the data alternative information available to us at this time.
+Due to the recategorisation / split out of the raw data from the report and the calculation of the weighted average prices based on these manually adjusted not aware of any alternative information available to us at this time.